-As soon as practicable, in order to commence the engagement under the Agreement, the ER should, with the consent of the Employer invite the Contractor to an exploratory meeting for the purpose of reviewing the impact of the external factors described in Section A1 of this Guidance Note.
+As soon as practicable, in order to commence the engagement under the Agreement, the ER should, with the consent of the Employer, under sub-clause 4.1 of the Contract ('Cooperation'), invite the Contractor to an exploratory meeting for the purpose of reviewing the impact of the external factors described in Section A1 of this Guidance Note.

 Matters related to inflation should be considered by the parties in the first instance as a matter of priority.
 The provisions set out in section A2.2 Ex Gratia Payment should be applied as appropriate depending on whether the project falls under Category 1 or 2 for payments made since 1 January 2022.
-The workbooks referenced in section A2.8 will assist the Employer in determining the inflation amounts.
+The workbooks referenced in section A2.7 will assist the Employer in determining the inflation amounts.

-The Contractor may have already identified issues in relation to supply chain delay that has occurred after 1 January 2022.
+The Contractor may have already identified issues in relation to supply chain delay, or already have notified a delay under sub-clause 9.3 Delay for a Supply Chain Delay that has occurred after 1 January 2022.